Cauchy's Surface Area Formula in the Funk Geometry: Vertex Decomposition for Convex Polytopes

 \section{Vertex Decomposition for Convex Polytopes}

 In this section, we establish a discrete surface area formula for the case where $K$ is a convex polytope.
-Our result provides a vertex-based decomposition of the Funk surface area similar in spirit to the formula of Alexander \etal\ for the planar Hilbert geometry~\cite{ABF05}, but derived through a distinct approach valid in arbitrary dimensions.
+Our result provides a vertex-based decomposition of the Funk surface area similar in spirit to that of Alexander \etal~\cite{ABF05} in the planar Hilbert geometry, but derived by a distinct approach that applies in arbitrary dimensions.

-The strategy of our proof is to decompose the surface area of $G$ into local contributions associated with the vertices of the ambient polytope $K$.
-Let $V(K)$ denote the set of vertices of $K$.
-For each $v \in V(K)$, we consider the local cones $K_v = \cone(K-v)$ and $G_v = \cone(G-v)$ subtended at $v$.
-We will show that the total Funk surface area of $G$ is exactly the sum of the Funk volumes of the cones $G_v$ measured relative to $K_v$.
-To achieve this, we first establish a fundamental lemma (Lemma~\ref{lem:cone-boundary-integral}) that relates the Funk volume of a cone to a boundary integral over $G$.
+Our proof proceeds by decomposing the Funk surface area of $G$ into local contributions associated with the vertices of the ambient polytope $K$.
+For each vertex $v \in V(K)$, let $K_v = \cone(K-v)$ and $G_v = \cone(G-v)$ denote the local cones subtended at $v$.
+We will show that the total Funk surface area of $G$ is the sum of the Funk volumes of the cones $G_v$ relative to $K_v$.
+We begin with a lemma that expresses the Funk volume of $\cone(G)$ relative to a pointed cone $K$ as a boundary integral involving the projected areas of the dual cross-sections $F_K(x)$.

-Consider a convex body $G$ in the interior of a pointed cone $K$.
-The following lemma equates the Funk volume of $\cone(G)$ to the integral of the projected area of the dual cross-sections $F_K(x)$ over the boundary $\bd G$.
 In the statement below, $T_x$ denotes the tangent space of $G$ at $x$.

 \begin{lemma} Let $K \subset \RE^d$ be a pointed cone and let $G \subset \interior(K)$ be a convex body.
 Then

 (see Figure~\ref{f:cone-3}). \end{lemma}

 \begin{proof} Recall that